 Common Sense Tips for Would-Be Babysitters

-While there is no legal minimum age for babysitting in Texas, it is generally recommended that babysitters be no younger than 11.
-Young and inexperienced babysitters should also gain experience gradually, and under safe conditions.
+While there is no legal minimum age for babysitting in Texas, it is generally recommended by medical professionals that babysitters be no younger than 11.
+The maturity of any candidate should be evaluated very carefully to see that they demonstrate a high level of responsibility.
+Young and inexperienced babysitters should also gain experience gradually and under safe conditions.
 For example:

 - If possible, start out assisting a parent by caring for a child while the parent is at home or nearby